ROCm/AMDMIGraphX/README.md

 ## Using docker

 The easiest way to setup the development environment is to use docker.
+Docker files for different versions of ROCm are provided. ```hcc.docker``` is for ROCm3.3, and ```hip-clang.docker``` is for ROCm3.7.

-You can build the top-level docker file:
+With the docker files, you can build an docker image as:

-    docker build -t migraphx .
+    docker build -t migraphx -f hcc.docker (or hip-clang.docker) .

 Then to enter the developement environment use `docker run`:

     docker run --device='/dev/kfd' --device='/dev/dri' -v=`pwd`:/data -w /data --group-add video -it migraphx

+In the docker container, all the required dependencies are installed, then users can either install MIGraphX binaries or build from the source code following the steps with the dependencies installed using the script [buiild_prereqs.sh](./tools/build_prereqs.sh).
+In the docker container, all dependencies are installed at default location, and there is no need to set the ```CMAKE_PREFIX_PATH``` when configuring the cmake.